 We’re commonly asked, ‘How long does an open bottle of wine last?’
 The simplest universal answer is one or two days, although some wines can stay fresh longer.
 For the purposes of this article, we’re assuming that you have simply resealed the bottle with its original cork (with the exception of sparkling wine).
 The time it takes for a wine to lose freshness depends on many factors.
 We have created a chart to give you a sense of the shelf life for various wine styles.
 But first, a brief introduction.

 Wine is a living beverage that changes over time.
 The flavor of a wine will vary significantly from the winery, to your cellar, and to the fridge.
 The main reason that wine changes over time is oxidation.
 When oxygen comes into contact with the wine after the bottle is opened, it changes the color, decreases in aroma, and dulls the flavors.
 From a health perspective, it’s safe to drink oxidized wine, but it’s seldom pleasant.
 Remember: in this post, we’re trying to determine how long a wine will stay fresh – in other words, how long it will remain an accurate representation of the newly opened bottle.
-Some wines can still be enjoyable after losing their freshness, so be sure to smell or taste wine before discarding it.
+Wines can still be enjoyable after losing their freshness, so be sure to smell or taste wine before discarding it.
 It might still be alright to drink or cook with – even if it’s no longer fresh.

 Sparkling Wine: 1 – 2 days